 The Font size dropdown lets you pick a comfortable font size for the text editor.
 While the default 14px size works for most people, you can choose a larger (or smaller) font size to make reading text easier when building your email campaigns.

-The other three toggles allow you to turn specific Builder features on and off.
+The other six toggles allow you to turn specific Builder features on and off.
 Inline CSS allows you to separate your HTML and CSS (which can make development easier) and compile it automatically.
 We’ll see how this works in the next article in the Litmus Builder Essentials series.
 Auto-complete adds the ability to view a list of options for common HTML elements when coding.
 You can scroll through the list and select an element, which is then added to your code.
-Finally, the Close tags option enables the automatic closing of any open HTML tags within your document, ensuring that no rogue open tags affect the rendering of your email campaign.
+The Close tags option enables the automatic closing of any open HTML tags within your document, ensuring that no rogue open tags affect the rendering of your email campaign.
 Soft wrapping helps improve the readability of your code, while the Indentation and Tab width options let you customize the editor to pick a side in the ages-old tabs versus spaces debate.

 Builder settings are account-specific, which is perfect for teams.
 Different team members can save their own personal preferences, without the fear of overriding those sets by others.